I4-Projektseminar-HHU-2017/i4-projekt-wissenstechnologien-parteinprasenz-on-twitter-1/README.md

  - most_answered_user: Displays the distribution of the top 10 most answered users by tweets from the database in a pie chart.

  - most_common_hashtags: Prints a list of the top 50 most common hashtags

+ - most_frequent_user: Prints a list of the top 10 most frequent users in the database

  - most_mentioned_user: Displays the distribution of the top 10 most mentioned users by tweets from the database in a pie chart.